Insured Cash Sweeps

 Over the past few months, as business shutdowns and social distancing have driven more transactions online—first to eCommerce and then to local delivery and curbside service—traffic over financial payment networks has accelerated.
 And with an increase in traffic comes an increase in payment fraud attempts.

 The trend had plenty of momentum long before the public health crisis began; fraud prevention has long been a top priority for financial institutions, for businesses and organizations of all kinds and for individuals.
-But as more local business transactions are conducted electronically rather than in person with cash, there are even more opportunities for fraudsters to engage in payment fraud techniques such as Business Email Compromise (BEC), account takeover, synthetic identity, vendor impersonation, and others.
+But as more local business transactions are conducted electronically rather than in person with cash, there are even more opportunities for fraudsters to engage in payment fraud techniques such as Business Email Compromise (BEC), account takeover, synthetic identity fraud, vendor impersonation, and other types of fraud.
 And they’re becoming more clever and more sophisticated every day, developing scams that are harder to spot until it’s too late.

 But, there are measures you can take to protect yourself, and there’s someone you can turn to for help and expert advice: the TRM at your bank.

-TRMs are bank representatives who learn all about their clients’ businesses and, working in concert with Relationship Managers, select the most appropriate bank products and services to meet each client’s needs and package them into tiered or customized solutions.
-They’re involved in all business account openings from the beginning and are aware of all touchpoints, so they can provide whatever assistance you need, including fraud-related items, at any time.
+TRMs are bank representatives who learn all about their clients’ businesses, select the most appropriate bank products and services to meet each client’s needs and package them into tiered or customized solutions.
+They’re involved in all business account openings from the beginning and are aware of all touchpoints, so they can provide whatever assistance you need, including fraud prevention services such as identity theft protection and cyber security, at any time.

-Relationship Managers (RMs) have in-depth knowledge of financial products and services.
+They typically work in concert with Relationship Managers (RMs), who have in-depth knowledge of specific industries.
 At community banks, RMs also know the market landscape within key industries and are often actively engaged in industry associations and organizations.

 For some time, banks have made online transactions easier with services such as Remote Deposit Capture Remote Deposit Capture, Online Wires, and ACH.
 These can be made more secure with three fraud prevention products that are available with Positive Pay:

-Business banking product suites can help minimize fees if your company writes and/or deposits a large number of checks every month.
+Simplified Account Analysis Suites are business banking products that help minimize fees if your company writes and/or deposits a large number of checks every month.

 Sometimes, a TRM can help protect your assets in other ways as well.
-For example, a TRM can help design highly specialized financial protection such as multi-million dollar FDIC Insurance to protect large deposits.
+For example, a TRM can help design highly specialized financial protection such as ICS Promontory, in which accounts are structured to enable FDIC Insurance, which is limited to $250,000, to cover up to $100 million, while complying with all applicable rules and regulations.

 TRMs do more to help guard against fraud than simply providing products.
-They can also provide educational resources to help you learn about the many types of fraud schemes and how to help guard against them.
+They can also provide educational resources to help you learn about the many types of fraud schemes and best practices to guard against them.

-TRMs follow up regularly, checking in to make sure that everything that was set up for you is functioning as intended.
+They can be on the lookout for unusual transactions, alerted by automatic safeguards, and contact you.
+TRMs follow up periodically anyway, checking in to make sure that everything that was set up for you is functioning as intended.
 Finally, they can make themselves available to you and make sure there is a team of people who clearly understand your business needs and are ready to assist you at any time.

 To be sure, fraudsters will keep working to find new ways to breach your security and direct your money to their accounts.
 By working with your Relationship Manager and extensive product and service professional resources, a dedicated TRM can provide the tools, knowledge and vigilance to help defend against them.